LukedeMunk/ArduinoESP32-SortAlgorithms/README.md

 ## Questions or feedback?

-You can submit an issue if you have a question or if you have feedback on this repository.
+You can submit an issue if you have questions or feedback for this repository.
 If you are interested in more of my projects, checkout my GitHub [profile](https://github.com/LukedeMunk).
-If you are interested in hiring me, checkout my [LinkedIn](https://www.linkedin.com/in/luke-de-munk/).
+If you are interested in hiring me, checkout my [website](https://munkservices.com) or [LinkedIn](https://www.linkedin.com/in/luke-de-munk/).

 ## Authors